otacke/h5p-todo/README.md

 ### Add images as answer option to multiple choice?
 Use images instead of text for answers.
 Might need some UX expertise

+### Link-Widget
+Check if link exists while it is entered